What Exactly Is International Women's Day, Anyway?

 What exactly is International Women's Day?

 International Women's Day is defined as a day "celebrating the social, economic, cultural and political achievements of women" and a "call to action for accelerating gender parity."
-It's celebrated all throughout the world, and it's not a centralized effort.
-Countries and organizations celebrate it as they see fit.
+It's celebrated all throughout the world, and it's not a centralised effort.
+Countries and organisations celebrate it as they see fit.

 How did IWD get its start?